rainlanguage/docs.rainlang.xyz/docs/raindex/4-understanding-dotrain-files.md

 ###  Example dotrain

 The code below is a limit order that buys `WETH` in exchange for `USDC` on the base network.
+- Note : The following rainlang startegy only serves as an example and is **NOT TO BE USED FOR TRADING REAL ASSETS**.

 ```
+# Buy Weth : NOT TO BE USED FOR TRADING REAL ASSETS

 raindex-version : db14c87f012a76980661802ff424371d6e84552e

 networks: